LSX-UniWue/auswahl/doc/benchmarking.rst

             total_number_of_features = meta_data['n_features']
             return 0

+The user is only required to overwrite the method :meth:`~benchmarking.util.metrics.PairwiseStabilityScore.pairwise_sim_func`, to calculate and return the stability between a pair of sets of selected features.
+If the stability calculation requires information about the dataset (such as correlation information), the data can be accessed via the provided ``meta_data``.
+See :class:`~benchmarking.DataHandler.get_meta` for an overview over the returned data.

-Note, that the validity of selections needs to be verified expressly.
+Note, that the validity of selections needs to be verified expressly by the user, if there is no recourse to the superclass :class:`~benchmarking.util.metrics.PairwiseStabilityScore`.
-See more information regarding the validation :ref:`here <selection>`
+See more information regarding the validation :ref:`here <selection>`.

+Completely custom metrics also require to handle the storing of the stability in the :class:`~benchmarking.DataHandler` passed to :meth:`~benchmarking.util.metrics.StabilityScore.__call__` of :class:`~benchmarking.util.metrics.StabilityScore`.
+To that end refer to the documentation of :meth:`~benchmarking.DataHandler.register_stability`.

 Using Metrics
 ^^^^^^^^^^^^^